Pure extension of the theta divisor over the moduli space of abelian varieties: Background on logarithmic and tropical geometry

-In this section we consider an algebraic stack with log structure $X$ which is log flat (for example, toroidal); this implies that there is a dense open $U \hookrightarrow X$ on which the log structure is trivial, and that any subdivision is birational (an isomorphism over $U$).
-Then following \ref{def:sPL_to_div} any sPL function $\alpha$ on $X$ induces a Cartier divisor $\on{div}(\alpha)$ on $X$, supported outside $U$.
+In this section we consider an algebraic stack with log structure $X$ which is log flat (for example, toroidal).
+This implies that the largest open set $U \hookrightarrow X$ where the log structure is trivial, is dense in $X$, and that any subdivision of $X$ is birational, in fact an isomorphism over $U$.

+Following Definition~\ref{def:sPL_to_div} any sPL function $\alpha$ on $X$ induces a Cartier divisor $\divisor \alpha$ on $X$, supported outside $U$.
 If $\alpha$ is any PL function on $X$ then it induces a Cartier divisor on any subdivision $X' \to X$ on which $\alpha$ is strict.

-Next we discuss how these divisors relate as the subdivision varies.
-We let $R(X)$ denote the set of all subdivisions of $X$, with morphisms over $X$, and $R_1(X)$ the subset of all subdivisions all of whose cones are unimodular (they are generated by a subset of an integral lattice basis; equivalently, the associated affine toric variety is smooth).
+We discuss how these divisors relate as the subdivision varies.
+We let $R(X)$ denote the set of all subdivisions of $X$, with morphisms over $X$, and $R_1(X)$ the subset of all subdivisions all of whose cones are unimodular (which means they are generated by a subset of an integral lattice basis; equivalently, the associated affine toric variety is smooth).

-Any map $X_1 \to X_2$ in $R(X)$ is proper and birational, so Cartier divisors can be pulled back and Weil divisors can be pushed forward.
+Any map of subdivisions $X_2 \to X_1$ is proper and birational, so Cartier divisors can be pulled back and Weil divisors can be pushed forward.
+If $X' \to X$ is a subdivision, we write $\operatorname{Ca-Div}(X')$ for the group of $\bb Q$-Cartier $\bb Q$-divisors on $X'$, where any component which meets $U$ is required to have integral coefficient.
+This follows~\cite[\S 2.2.3]{yz}.
+Similarly we write $\operatorname{W-Div}(X')$ for the group of $\bb R$-Weil divisors on $X'$ where any component which meets $U$ is required to have integral coefficient.

+The following definition generalises the notion of toroidal b-divisors for toroidal embeddings over an algebraically closed field of characteristic zero from \cite{botero_burgos}.